-1. Buying a House Before Selling Can be Cost-Effective
+1. Buying a House Before Selling Can Actually be Cost-Effective

-More people are selling their homes first and then pursue the market for new properties.
-This is the usual practice, which is safe and can have a small financial impact.
+More people are selling their homes first and then searching the market for new properties.
+This is pretty standard practice, it seems safe and will hopefully save you from having two mortgages at once.

-There is a risk factor here that people might end up spending more on the relocation costs than necessary.
+There is a risk here that you might end up spending more on the relocation costs than you would have with two mortgages.
 When you buy a new house before selling the current one, you remove this problem.

 If you are financially secure, you can also wait to sell your older property until the value has risen.
 Or, you can make upgrades to the property in order to increase its value yourself.